ichafik/uc_image_depth/readme.md

 docker run -p 50000:50000 image_depth
 ```

-Once the container is running, you can access the Flask application at `http://localhost:50000/images` in your web browser.
+Once the container is running, you can access the Flask application at `http://localhost:50000/images?depth_min=9099&depth_max=9400` in your web browser.

+### Azure Web App :

+You can access the Flask application at `https://uc-image-depth-selector.azurewebsites.net/images?depth_min=9099&depth_max=9400` in your web browser.
+website might be down, feel free to reach out to [me](mailto:imrane.chafik@gmail.com) to provide you with the updated url

-## TBD (To Be Determined)
+## TBD (To Be Done)
 - **Reshape DataFrame**: Implement the logic to reshape the DataFrame (`df`) to fit the desired image dimensions.
 - **Store Data in SQLite3**: Implement the logic to store the reshaped data in a SQLite3 database.